The Bling Ring: Plot

-Quiet teenager Marc Hall arrives as a new student at Indian Hills High School in Agoura Hills, California.
-Soon after arriving, he is befriended by fame-obsessed Rebecca Ahn.
-While at a party at her house, Rebecca persuades Marc to sneak away with her, and the pair check the doors of cars on the street, taking valuables such as cash and credit cards from unlocked vehicles.
-They begin hanging out after school, and Marc starts to see Rebecca as a sister figure.
+Quiet teenager Marc Hall transfers to Indian Hills High School in Agoura Hills, California.
+He befriends fame-obsessed Rebecca Ahn.
+While at a party at her house, Rebecca persuades Marc to sneak away with her and steal valuables from unlocked vehicles on the streets.
+As they begin hanging out regularly, Marc starts to view Rebecca as a sister figure.

-One day, Rebecca asks Marc if he knows anyone who is out of town, and he mentions that a wealthy acquaintance is in Jamaica.
-She convinces Marc to join her in breaking into the empty house, where she steals a handbag similar to one that her idol Lindsay Lohan has, cash, and the keys to a Porsche, which the pair use to flee the scene.
-They go on a shopping spree with the money, buying themselves luxury items like the ones they have previously admired in magazines.

-Marc visits a nightclub with Rebecca and her friends (who include Nicki Moore, Nicki's adoptive sister Sam, and Chloe Tainer), where they ogle celebrities Kirsten Dunst and Paris Hilton.
-Later, while researching Hilton on the internet, Marc and Rebecca realize she is out of town.
-They find her address, go to her house, and, upon finding a key under the doormat, break in.
-They go through Hilton's belongings and take some jewelry with them, including a bracelet that Rebecca later flaunts to Nicki, Sam, and Chloe at a party.
+One day, when Marc mentions that a wealthy acquaintance of his is vacationing in Jamaica, Rebecca convinces Marc to join her in breaking into the empty house, where she steals money, a handbag similar to one that her idol Lindsay Lohan has, cash and the keys to a Porsche, that they use to flee the scene.
+They go on a shopping spree with the money, buying luxury items.
+Marc visits a nightclub with Rebecca and meets her friend Chloe Tainer, along with sisters Nicki and Sam Moore.
+The group notices celebrities Kirsten Dunst and Paris Hilton.
+Later, while researching Paris on the internet, Marc and Rebecca learn she is out of town.
+They find her address, go to her house and on finding a key under the doormat, break in.
+They go through Paris's belongings and take some of her jewelry, including a bracelet that Rebecca later flaunts to Nicki, Sam, and Chloe at a party.

-At Nicki's request, Rebecca and Marc take her, Sam, and Chloe back to Hilton's house.
-The group marvels at the excess of Hilton's lifestyle and steals shoes, bags, dresses, cash, and jewelry.
+At Nicki's request, Rebecca and Marc take her, Sam, and Chloe back to Paris's house.
+They marvel at Paris's lavish lifestyle and steal shoes, bags, dresses, cash, and jewelry.
 A drunk Chloe gets into an accident while driving away; she is arrested and sentenced to community service.

-Marc and Rebecca return to rob Hilton's house on a third occasion and are nearly discovered by security.
-They then rob the home of Audrina Patridge, using the internet to determine when she will not be home.
-The group sells unwanted bags and other items at an outdoor market.
+Marc and Rebecca return to rob Paris's house a third time and are nearly discovered by security.
+They then rob the home of Audrina Patridge, using the internet to determine when she will not be home, and later sell unwanted items at an outdoor market.